skagankose/ada_fall_2017/index.md

 *Figure 16: Average growth for the different technologies*

-The bar plot aborve highlights the fact that solar energy is a trend nowadays.
+The bar plots above highlight the fact that solar energy is a trend nowadays.
 Carbon capture is a very new technology that is espected to evolve very fast in the future.
-However, as we can see in the table containing the number of patent, this sector do not contain many patents and the standard deviation is large.
+However, as we can see in the table containing the number of patent, this sector does not contain many patents and the standard deviation is large.
 Therefore the future of this technology is uncertain.
-By looking at the 3 average growth on the right, it can be observed that renewable energy has evolved more in the past than fossil energy.
-Despite the nuclear catastrophe in Fukushima, the number of patents in that sector still exploded and evolved faster espessially in the past few years.
-However, the number of patents in renewable and fossil energy is much larger.
-It is also important to note that the patents in nuclear energy might also include the research in making the technology safer.
+By looking at the 3 average growths on the right, it can be observed that renewable energy has evolved more in the past than fossil energy.
+Despite the fear of nuclear energy, the number of patents in that sector still exploded and evolved faster espessially in the past few years.
+However, the number of patents in renewable and fossil energy remains much larger.
+It is also important to note that the patents in nuclear energy might also include the research to make the technology safer.

 ### Correlation matrix

-A study of the relation between the growth in the different sector can be studied.
-For exemple, it can shown that when the hydro sector grows, the wind sector will grow as well.
-A correlation matrix can be computed to highlight these relation.
-The more the correlation is close to one, the more both sector are growing together.
+A study of the relation between the growth in the different sectors can be studied.
+For exemple, it can shown that when the hydro sector grows, the wind sector will grows as well.
+A correlation matrix can be computed to highlight these relations.
+The more the correlation is close to one, the more both sectors are growing together.

 <a id='correl_matrix_energy'></a>
 ![Image](img/correl_matrix_energy.png)

 *Figure 17: correlation matrix between the different technologies*

-FIt can be observed that the technology in solar termic and photovoltaic evolve together.
-Wind and Hydro technologies seems to be highly correlated.
+It can be observed that the technology in solar termic and photovoltaic evolve together.
+Wind and Hydro technologies seem to be highly correlated.
 We could suppose that those technology are complementary and that governements encorage investments in both technologies at the same time.
 Tidal and wave as well as carbon capture are not correlated to any other energy secors.
-It can be explained that those technologies are new compare to the others.
+It can be explained that those technologies are new compare to the others and therefore more volatile.
 It is interesting to note that carbon and gas technologies have high correlation with nuclear energy.
 If some countries are not focus on green energy, the investment in these 2 sectors will be fostered.
-With a correlation of 0.97 between the wind energy and renewable energy in general, it can be deducted that wind energy represent the general trend in green energy.
+With a correlation of 0.97 between the wind energy and renewable energy in general, it can be deducted that wind energy represents the general trend in green energy (This is the sector with most of the patents).

 ### Comparisons of renewable energy patents between companies and countries

-For this next study, only the patents between 2010 and 2016 will be.
-It takes less compilation time and shows a sufficient ammount of date for companies and countries.
+For this next study, only the patents between 2010 and 2016 will be retreived from the database.
+Indeed, it takes less compilation time and shows a sufficient ammount of date for companies and countries.

 <a id='word_map_renewable'></a>
 ![Image](img/word_map_renewable.png)